Nebukam/mkfont/docs/_sources/guides/font-icon-complex.md

 #### What's going on here :
 {: .no_toc}
-- First, we'll turn the search ON, and look for ligatures with `arr-big` in their names. *These will be the 8 arrows icon pointing at cardinal directions.*
+- First, turn the search ON, and look for ligatures with `arr-big` in their names. *These will be the 8 arrows icon pointing at cardinal directions.*
-- We then select the 8 glyphs in the viewport.
+- Select the 8 glyphs in the viewport.
-- With the group selection active *(which, since everything is empty, doesn't look like much)*, we move to the {% include lk id='Glyph components' %} and open the glyph picker ({% include btn ico="component-new" %}).
+- With the group selection active *(which, since everything is empty, doesn't look like much)*, move to the {% include lk id='Glyph components' %} and open the glyph picker ({% include btn ico="component-new" %}).
-- From there, we select which glyphs we want to create components from : there's just one in our case.
+- From there, select which glyphs to create components from : there's just one in our case.
 - Confirm the component creation with {% include btn ico="new" label="Add selected" %}.
 - Change the boundary mode of the component so it fits the component itself -- this way it's perfectly centered
 - Up the scale a bit, since the initial arrow felt a bit too small.
-We can change it later anyway.
+It can be changed it later anyway.
+<br><br><br>

-Then, we will individually edit each component to give it the right orientation.
+Then, individually edit each component to give it the right orientation.

-{% include img a='guides/cfont/comp-arrow-orient.png' %}
+{% include webm a='guides/cfont/rotate-arrow-big.webm' %}

-We do so by selecting each ligature individually, and edit the `Rotation` value in the {% include lk id='Glyph components' a='#advanced-properties' %}'s Advanced properties.
+Do so by selecting each ligature individually, and edit the `Rotation` value in the {% include lk id='Glyph components' a='#advanced-properties' %}'s Advanced properties.
 And that's it, we're all set with the first batch of big arrows.

+---

+### Add, rotate, anchor

 **Rince & repeat for the other arrows -- although with a twist.**
 The first four as easy ones, like the previous arrows above